jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_interface_client_tls12.md

 ## Ensure the most recent service packs are installed for both the Windows operating system and SQL Server

-## Ensure the SQL Server version supports TSL 1.2.
+## Ensure the SQL Server version supports TLS 1.2.
 Update if necessary.

 Install all  matching updates from: